 Robert Gooch - Prior to becoming the CEO of BFREPA, Robert was a consultant in agricultural policy in Brussels and the UK.

-Mark Gorton - Around 30 years ago, Mark helped establish Traditional Norfolk Poultry, which specialises in growing and processing free-range chickens and turkeys for the high street.
+Mark Gorton - Around 30 years ago, Mark helped establish Traditional Norfolk Poultry (TNP), which specialises in growing and processing free-range chickens and turkeys for the high street.

 Gareth Griffiths - Gareth is a partner in the family business JA & O Griffiths based close to Wem in Shropshire, which has a substantial egg operation.
 He manages more than one million layers and packs 50,000 cases of eggs per week.

-Martin Humphrey - Martin has produced and sold poultry feed for nearly 30 years, and is now responsible for pullet sales.
+Martin Humphrey - Martin has produced and sold poultry feed for nearly 30 years, and is also responsible for pullet sales.
 He has a strong interest in the free range and organic sectors.

 Paul Kelly - As the managing director of Kelly Turkeys, Paul prefers to be called a turkey farmer and is the largest independent turkey hatchery in the UK, supplying more than 450 farmers with specialist breeds for Christmas.

-Chris Fenteman -With a business made up of 400 acres of arable and 35,000 free-range hens spread over two sites, Chris has invested in solar PV and a wind turbine and will soon be starting a woodchip CHP project.
+Chris Fenteman - With a business made up of 400 acres of arable and 35,000 free-range hens spread over two sites, Chris has invested in renewables such as solar PV and a wind turbine.

 David Speller - Known as one of the most innovative minds in the industry, David entered the sector with little knowledge of poultry, having spent much of his time learning about arable, but is now a successful global consultant.